 Free online image pixel sorter.
-Just drag and drop your image here and it will automatically rearrange its pixels based on your selected sorting criteria.
-You can customize the pixel block size, sorting method (sort by lightness, darkness, rainbow spectrum, or random), and sorting order (ascending or descending).
+Just drag and drop your image here, and the tool will automatically rearrange its pixels based on your selected sorting criteria.
+You can customize the pixel block size, sorting method (sort by lightness, darkness, rainbow spectrum, color saturation, temperature, transparency, or random), and sorting order (ascending or descending).
 Created by engineers from team Browserling.

 Free online image pixel sorter.
-Just drag and drop your image here and it will automatically rearrange its pixels based on your selected sorting criteria.
-You can customize the pixel block size, sorting method (sort by lightness, darkness, rainbow spectrum, or random), and sorting order (ascending or descending).
+Just drag and drop your image here, and the tool will automatically rearrange its pixels based on your selected sorting criteria.
+You can customize the pixel block size, sorting method (sort by lightness, darkness, rainbow spectrum, color saturation, temperature, transparency, or random), and sorting order (ascending or descending).
 Created by engineers from team Browserling.

 This tool rearranges image pixels based on the given sorting criteria.
 By sorting the pixels, you can analyze the color distribution in an image, decompose an image into a color spectrum, and generate unique artistic patterns.
 In the tool options, you can specify the pixel block size for sorting.
 A value of "1" will process each pixel individually, while values greater than "1" will process N×N pixel squares.
 For example, if you enter the value "5", then the image will be sorted 5×5 pixel blocks at a time.
-These grouped blocks represent the average color of the pixels within them and the sorting is performed on these average colors.
+These grouped blocks represent the average color of the pixels within them, and the sorting is performed on these average colors.
 You can also specify how to sort the pixels – they can be sorted within each horizontal or vertical line separately or in the entire image at once.
-If the pixels are sorted in the entire image, then they are treated as a single continuous strip and individual pixel line/column boundaries are ignored.
-The sorting criteria can be the following: brightness (amount of white light in a pixel), darkness (amount of black light in a pixel), rainbow spectrum, random order, or no sorting at all.
+If the pixels are sorted in the entire image, then they are treated as a single continuous strip, in which case individual pixel line/column boundaries are ignored.
+The sorting criteria can be the following: brightness (amount of white light in a pixel), darkness (amount of black light in a pixel), rainbow spectrum (according to positions of the colors in the visible light spectrum), saturation (from desaturated to highly saturated colors), temperature (from cool tones to warm tones), transparency (from opaque to increasingly transparent), random order, or no sorting at all.
 If you select no sorting at all and the block size is larger than one pixel, then this tool will add a pixelation effect to the image.
 You can also choose the sorting order: ascending or descending order.
-For transparent images, there is an option to move semi-transparent and transparent pixels after all sorted pixels.
+For transparent images, there is an option to move semi-transparent and fully transparent pixels after all sorted pixels.
+If you select this option, then you can also define what constitutes a "transparent pixel" by setting an "Alpha Threshold" value.
+Only pixels with an alpha value below or equal to this threshold (from 0 to 255) will be moved.
+Note that this feature is not compatible when sorting by transparency, as in this case, all pixels are sorted by their alpha channel value.
+Additionally, you can select an option to move grayscale pixels (white, black, and various shades of gray) after all sorted pixels.
+For this option, you can adjust the "Light Percent" value and specify how close a color needs to be to pure black or white to be considered grayscale and moved.
+Note that this option works only when sorting by rainbow spectrum or temperature.
 You can also style the individual sorted pixel blocks.
 Specifically, you can add a border around each block and adjust the border's thickness and color.
 Additionally, you can control the distance between the sorted pixel blocks and add padding around the entire image.
 Finally, you can set the background color that will be visible between and around the sorted pixel blocks.
 For the download, you have a choice to save the sorted pixels in PNG, JPEG, or WebP formats.
 Image-abulous!

 This tool rearranges image pixels based on the given sorting criteria.
 By sorting the pixels, you can analyze the color distribution in an image, decompose an image into a color spectrum, and generate unique artistic patterns.
 In the tool options, you can specify the pixel block size for sorting.
 A value of "1" will process each pixel individually, while values greater than "1" will process N×N pixel squares.
 For example, if you enter the value "5", then the image will be sorted 5×5 pixel blocks at a time.
-These grouped blocks represent the average color of the pixels within them and the sorting is performed on these average colors.
+These grouped blocks represent the average color of the pixels within them, and the sorting is performed on these average colors.
 You can also specify how to sort the pixels – they can be sorted within each horizontal or vertical line separately or in the entire image at once.
-If the pixels are sorted in the entire image, then they are treated as a single continuous strip and individual pixel line/column boundaries are ignored.
-The sorting criteria can be the following: brightness (amount of white light in a pixel), darkness (amount of black light in a pixel), rainbow spectrum, random order, or no sorting at all.
+If the pixels are sorted in the entire image, then they are treated as a single continuous strip, in which case individual pixel line/column boundaries are ignored.
+The sorting criteria can be the following: brightness (amount of white light in a pixel), darkness (amount of black light in a pixel), rainbow spectrum (according to positions of the colors in the visible light spectrum), saturation (from desaturated to highly saturated colors), temperature (from cool tones to warm tones), transparency (from opaque to increasingly transparent), random order, or no sorting at all.
 If you select no sorting at all and the block size is larger than one pixel, then this tool will add a pixelation effect to the image.
 You can also choose the sorting order: ascending or descending order.
-For transparent images, there is an option to move semi-transparent and transparent pixels after all sorted pixels.
+For transparent images, there is an option to move semi-transparent and fully transparent pixels after all sorted pixels.
+If you select this option, then you can also define what constitutes a "transparent pixel" by setting an "Alpha Threshold" value.
+Only pixels with an alpha value below or equal to this threshold (from 0 to 255) will be moved.
+Note that this feature is not compatible when sorting by transparency, as in this case, all pixels are sorted by their alpha channel value.
+Additionally, you can select an option to move grayscale pixels (white, black, and various shades of gray) after all sorted pixels.
+For this option, you can adjust the "Light Percent" value and specify how close a color needs to be to pure black or white to be considered grayscale and moved.
+Note that this option works only when sorting by rainbow spectrum or temperature.
 You can also style the individual sorted pixel blocks.
 Specifically, you can add a border around each block and adjust the border's thickness and color.
 Additionally, you can control the distance between the sorted pixel blocks and add padding around the entire image.
 Finally, you can set the background color that will be visible between and around the sorted pixel blocks.
 For the download, you have a choice to save the sorted pixels in PNG, JPEG, or WebP formats.
 Image-abulous!

 In this example, we load a bright photo of parrot feathers and sort its pixels by the rainbow spectrum.
 Before sorting, we transform the pixels into medium-sized blocks with the dimensions of 10 by 10 pixels.
 We then sort them continuously from top to bottom in increasing order of the rainbow colors.
+To keep the rainbow effect clear and colorful, we move pixels that are very close to black, white, or gray after the rainbow by enabling the "Isolate Grayscale Tones" option.
 (Source: Pexels.)

 In this example, we apply a random pixel sorting method to an image of delicious chocolate ice cream.
 We create large blocks of 80×80 pixels, find their average color, and rearrange them randomly.
 To make the output unique, we also decorate the blocks with a 2-pixel thick chocolate-colored border, add 5-pixel spacing between the blocks, and 5-pixel padding around the image.
 The background color of the canvas is set to white.
 (Source: Pexels.)